George Thomas Clark

 In King Donald readers join Donald Trump, Hillary Clinton, Bernie Sanders, Ted Cruz, Marco Rubio, Jeb Bush and many others on a raucous ride into a fictional world infused with facts from one of the roughest political races in modern U.S. history.

 HITLER HERE is a well researched and lyrically written biographical novel offering first-person stories by the Fuehrer and a variety of other characters.

-With sharp satire and precise writing George Thomas Clark takes readers into the halls of power, and indeed into the minds of the powerful after the American attack on Iraq.
-Saddam Hussein and George W. Bush are at their deceptive best, and often unintentionally humorous as they attempt to justify their actions.
+With sharp satire and precise writing George Thomas Clark takes readers into the halls of power, and indeed into the minds of the powerful, after the American attack on Iraq.
+Saddam Hussein and George W. Bush are at their deceptive best, and often unintentionally humorous as they attempt to justify their belligerence.